dlambert8/MCA-2024/week4task.md

 ## Week 4: jSymbolic and Music21
+### Task 1: JSymbolic Comparison of two songs
-Task 1: Here were the results for my comparison of musical data in the sheet music Berceuse n.
+Here were the results for my comparison of musical data in the sheet music Berceuse n.
 3 Adea by Alessandro Amato and Right Here, Right Now by Fatboy Slim.
 <table>
 <tr>
 <th>Title</th>